 Host: True.
 Circumstances change.

 Sasha: You have to put your energy behind it.
 It is not about wishing about it.
-Praying it into your life or buying into it because all of those methods maybe respectable to a degree but they are all going to fall apart.
+Praying it into your life or buying into it because all of those methods may be respectable to a degree but they are all going to fall apart.
 And also if you are going to back to school or take certification courses I encourage all of that but I always tell them are you going to apply it in your life?
-Because some people like to look good in paper but not as exemplary person and then there may be people who are a bit rough around on the edges of paper but they end up being great human capital and great assets to the society.
-You want to strike a balance of what you are doing and why you are doing it?
-Because there many people I cross paths with and they like to put up either a facade or there is a buffer between their genuine self and what they are expected to do based on the society.
-That is speaking of a career making an investment, becoming an entrepreneur especially if you want to be an entrepreneur not because you want to escape the people from your day to day work environment but because there are a lot of work whether in the form of resources, time, energy.
-There gonna be days you will be working God knows for how many hours a week because now you are responsible coming up with that steady, consistent, and reliable flow of income.
+Because some people like to look good on paper but the not as exemplary person and then there may be people who are a bit rough around on the edges of the paper but they end up being great human capital and great assets to the society.
+You want to strike a balance between what you are doing and why you are doing it?
+Because their many people I cross paths with and they like to put up either a facade or there is a buffer between their genuine self and what they are expected to do based on the society.
+That is speaking of a career-making investment, becoming an entrepreneur especially if you want to be an entrepreneur not because you want to escape the people from your day to the daily work environment but because there is a lot of work whether in the form of resources, time, energy.
+They're gonna be days you will be working God knows for how many hours a week because now you are responsible for coming up with that steady, consistent, and reliable flow of income.
 You are not gonna be and I wouldn’t advise people and I don’t give financial advice but I will say some entrepreneurs that I’ve met out of excitement and being in love with their idea.
 They have taken out second mortgages, compromise their child’s college funds.
-Literally, gambled on their personal funds and be careful who you go to for advise whether it’s friends or family.
-They may be very conservative sharing their true thoughts and some people have literally belly upside down in their finances in order to make idea work and then they are starting all over.
+Literally, gambled on their personal funds and be careful who you go to for advice whether it’s friends or family.
+They may be very conservative sharing their true thoughts and some people have literally belly upside down in their finances in order to make ideas work and then they are starting all over.
 It is one thing of you are starting all over because you have been laid off and it’s been a bad economy.
-Another thing because unfortunately you didn’t do your homework and seek out the right sources should give you objective.
-A feedback of this is a good idea but it’s not gonna work in the market.
+Another thing because unfortunately you didn’t do your homework and seek out the right sources should give you objectively.
+Feedback on this is a good idea but it’s not gonna work in the market.
 Your information is only as reliable as the source, reliable and credible.
-Before you embark upon any a professional or personal journey.
+Before you embark upon any professional or personal journey.
 There is nothing wrong with seeking counsel.
 You don’t have to accept its advice but be mindful of who you seeking the advice from.
 Is it someone who needs to see you every day?
 And they may be a little bit more censored.
 In giving you a genuine aspect of don’t do this you are going to ruin your life, then some people take it personally.
-The thing about this is you shouldn’t take majority of this stuff that come your way personally or you’re not going to survive.
+The thing about this is you shouldn’t take the majority of this stuff that comes your way personally or you’re not going to survive.
 Growing a thick skin is an ongoing life process for me because I am always around strangers and you are dealing with a human condition whether it is in an office or out in the field.

 Sasha: I look at it both as to simplify things there are two ways to looking at it.
 If you are working full time and you have a family it doesn’t matter what your personal demographics are.
-If you are talking about seeking work life balance at a place where you know that there is none in a work environment.
-That might be a great idea to start explore in ways to work in a different place.
+If you are talking about seeking work-life balance at a place where you know that there is none in a work environment.
+That might be a great idea to start exploring in ways to work in a different place.

 Host: Yeah, So quick.